ericdke/apero-docs/FAQ.md

 Apero is a macOS client for the [pnut.io](https://pnut.io) network (compatible 10.11+, 10.12 recommended).

-You **must** have a pnut.io account in order to use Apero.
+You must have a pnut.io account in order to use Apero.

 *Apero will be available soon on the Mac App Store.*

+## What does "Apero" mean?

+Is it like "apéro" in French?
+Or maybe "app hero"?
+Ah, "happy row"?
+Mm, "opera" pronounced by a peanut?
+Go figure... and go "Apero"! ;)

 ## Authorization and login

 Authorize Apero to access your pnut.io account:

-- launch Apero, enter your pnut.io login and password in the authorization window, confirm, then pnut.io will send back an authorization token to Apero
+- launch Apero, enter your pnut.io login and password, confirm, then pnut.io will safely send back an authorization token
-- Apero will safely save this token in the macOS Keychain for future usage, then will use it to log you in the pnut network
+- Apero will then safely save this token in the macOS Keychain for future usage, then will use it to log you in the pnut network
-- successive launches of Apero will automatically log you in again with the same account, unless you log out before quitting the app
+- successive launches of Apero will automatically log you again in the same account, unless you log out before quitting the app

 ## Posting